-5.6 The external auditors Annual Audit Letter for 2020 confirmed that the financial statements gave a true and fair view of the council's financial position and concluded that the council has in place proper arrangements to secure economy, efficiency and effectiveness in our use of resources.
-The letter has been reviewed by the Audit and Accounts Committee.
+5.6 The external auditors Annual Audit Letter for 2021 confirmed that the financial statements gave a true and fair view of the council's financial position.
+The 2020/21 value for money assessment has been concluded and will be reported to Audit and Accounts Committee in June 2022.

-Internal Audit Annual Opinion 2020/21
+Internal Audit Annual Opinion 2021/22

-- 5.7 The council receives substantial assurance from the work of internal audit who (through an agreed audit plan) review the adequacy of controls and governance that operates throughout all areas of the council.
-The internal audit service has been assessed as conforming to the Public Sector Internal Audit Standards (PSIAS). - 5.8 Whilst internal audit are unable to give absolute assurance, the results of the reviews completed during the year have resulted in a reasonable assurance opinion.
+- 5.7 The council receives substantial assurance from the work of internal audit who, through an agreed audit plan, review the adequacy of controls and governance that operates throughout all areas of the council.
+The internal audit service has recently been assessed as fully conforming to the Public Sector Internal Audit Standards (PSIAS). - 5.8 Whilst internal audit are unable to give absolute assurance, the results of the reviews completed during the year have resulted in a reasonable assurance opinion.
 This means that individual audit reviews are not significant when considered in aggregate to the system of internal control.
 'Improvements required' opinions are isolated to specific systems and processes.
-No individual assignment achieved a fundamental weakness opinion. - 5.9 The internal audit plan was significantly adjusted during 2020/21 to reflect the impact of the Coronavirus pandemic.
+No individual assignment achieved a fundamental weakness opinion. - 5.9 The internal audit plan is now assembled as a six-month plan.
+It was presented to committee in July 2021 and November 2021.
+It enabled the refocus of risks and priorities for the internal audit team.
 The Audit Manager considers that sufficient work was conducted in the areas of most strategic risk to mean that no limitation has been placed on the audit opinion.
-Assurance has been considered across more than one year and external factors have been taken into account when forming opinions.
+Assurance has been considered across more than one year and external factors have been considered when forming opinions.

-Successes in 2020/21
+Successes in 2021/22